AdobeDocs/experience-manager-65.de-DE/help/sites-developing/results-and-feedback.md

 ---
-title: Tracking von Ergebnissen und Bereitstellung von Feedback
+title: Tracking von Ergebnissen und Geben von Feedback
 seo-title: Tracking results and providing feedback
 description: Es liegt in Ihrem Ermessen, wie und wo Sie die Testfälle und den resultierenden Testplan definieren.
 seo-description: How and where you define the test cases, and the resulting test plan, is at your own discretion